scottgarner/WebDevDisplay/README.md

 ## Notes/Caveats

+### Software/Filesystem Updates

+- All tasks related to the microcontroller _should_ be possible over WiFi, but if it becomes unresponsive for some reason it can be reprogrammed via USB. **Do not connect to the USB port on the ESP32 without first disconnecting the 5V power on the PCB.**

 ### Refresh Rate and Animation

 Users can create animations by sending sequential image buffers at a fixed interval, though note the following limitations.